 Most members of the previous parliament were reelected on April 4, 2024.
 However, this assembly lasted only five weeks before it was unconstitutionally dissolved and some articles of the constitution were suspended.
 After winning the elections, the majority demanded that the election results be respected and reflected in the formation of the government, and that problematic ministers be excluded.
 The emir decided to invoke Article 50 of the constitution, which allows for the suspension of the assembly’s work for up to a month, due to the sudden withdrawal of Mohammad Sabah al-Sabah from the prime ministerial candidacy and the lack of an alternative.
 Ahmad al-Abdullah al-Sabah was then chosen as prime minister.
 News spread about the new government’s formation, including the appointment of Fahad Yusuf al-Sabah as minister of interior.

 Fahad Yusuf’s actions as interior minister in the previous government had made him a contentious figure, and 30 deputies denounced him in their campaigns, making his appointment a hot topic and a potential flashpoint.
-Several representatives expressed their dissatisfaction with the news of Fahad Yusuf’s appointment and declared their support for Nasser al-Mohammed as crown prince.
+Several representatives expressed their dissatisfaction with the news of Fahad Yusuf’s appointment and the idea of appointing Nasser al-Mohammed to be the crown prince.
 To voice their objections, representatives Abdulhadi Alajmi and Anwar al-Fikr called for a press conference on May 6, demanding Fahad Yusuf’s exclusion as a minister.
 Just four days later, Emir Meshal al-Ahmad issued an order to unconstitutionally dissolve the assembly and suspend some articles of the constitution, the first decision of its kind since the Jeddah Conference.

 The emir’s decree recommended Sabah al-Khalid as crown prince, bypassing the assembly’s oversight and avoiding the political maneuvers of competing sheikhs.
 This mirrors the first suspension case, where the assembly was also suspended after a sheikh managed to secure a compromise majority in choosing a crown prince.
 The suspension acted as a reaction to this conflict.
 While the crown prince conflict is a significant factor in these suspensions, other issues, such as the ease of using interrogation and the absence of parliamentary blocs, also contributed to instability and the members’ involvement in the conflict, factors that have repeatedly influenced the history of the Kuwaiti parliament.